Unleash Yourself! Discover a Dog-Friendly Durham

 Stop by downtown staple Other End of the Leash Pet Boutique & Bakery to pamper your pooch in style – this locally owned shop promotes fair-trade supplies and wellness products with your pet’s whole health in mind.

-What’s more, Durham has produced fertile ground for a new addition to the pet-friendly Durham family this spring: Barley Labs.
+What’s more, Durham has produced fertile ground for a new addition to the Durham's pet-friendly family: Barley Labs.
 Durham’s first dog-focused bar and retail space has a special canine at the center of its entrepreneurial vision, and we wanted to know more.

 Barley Labs Q&A